Severe Weather Preparedness

 • Make sure your vehicle’s tires have enough tread on them and consider installing winter tires

 • Consider purchasing and installing a generator in case there is an extended power outage.
-Make sure the generator is installed by a certified professional.
+Make sure the generator is installed by a certified professional and only use generators in open areas away from windows and home to prevent carbon monoxide poisoning.

 • Be aware of parking bans as some communities may issue one prior to a winter storm event.